TokTok/spec/spec.md

 ### Packed node format

-The DHT Send Nodes uses the Packed Node Format.
+The DHT Nodes RPC service uses the Packed Node Format.

 Only the UDP Protocol (IP Type `2` and `10`) are used in the DHT module when sending nodes with the packed node format.
 This is because the TCP Protocol is